-Effects Analysis) to improve durability of their fishing gear.
 Increase profit from individual fishing gear by employing multiply life strategies for fishing gear with product life-extension, modular design, reuse, repair, refurbishing and remanufacturing.
-Obtain additional revenue streams by end-of-life fishing gear to recyclers. gear producers and fishing operators on maintenance / repair / handling/ training, etc. Producers underwrite liability of uncontrollable damages, entanglements or misuses etc. which could reduce profitability.
-Culture and perception of control through ownership among fishing operators could result in a low uptake Volatile market prices create uncertainty for both producer and fishing operator, affecting how to cost models and agree to suitable prices for performance.
-Sharing platforms/resources Shared access or "collaborative consumption" among users, individuals or organisations, but where some form of transactional arrangement (which could be financial) is provided.
+Obtain additional revenue streams by end-of-life fishing gear to recyclers.
+Producers underwrite liability of uncontrollable damages, entanglements or misuses etc. which could reduce profitability.
+Culture and perception of control through ownership among fishing operators could result in a low uptake.
+Volatile market prices create uncertainty for both producer and fishing operator, affecting how to cost models and agree to suitable prices for performance.
+Sharing platforms/resources Shared access or "collaborative consumption" among Enables small scale fishing operators to gain Requires open, collaborative and highly trustful users, individuals or organisations, but where some form of transactional arrangement (which could be financial) is provided.
 Enable increased utilisation rate of products and services by making possible shared use/ownership among consumers.
 Enabling customers to access a product, rather than owning it outright, and use it only as needed.
-Enables small scale fishing operators to gain additional revenue streams by renting out their irregularly used, underutilised or port-based fishing gear.
+Chables small scale institute operators to gain additional revenue streams by renting out their irregularly used, underutilised or port-based fishing gear.
 Enables small scale or start-up fishing operators to reduce costs, removing capital investment by paying per use for irregular used or port-based fishing gear.
 Opportunity for a digital platform to generate revenue (on a % of rental prices) for providing intermediate services between parties, thus reducing the risks to fishing operators.
 Opportunity for a community co-operative to rent port-based fishing gear or end-of-life treatment equipment to local fishing operators.
-Requires open, collaborative and highly trustful industry culture, which may be a significant challenge in a highly competitive commercial fishing industry.
+Requires open, conaborative and highly trustide industry culture, which may be a significant challenge in a highly competitive commercial fishing industry.
 Requires legal clarity on who takes responsibility for incorrect use, maintenance and damages.
 Challenges could arise if fishing gear are required at the same time, e.g. fishing is tidal based in small ports.